renikaul/YF_Brazil/data_raw/environmental/EnvCovar-metadata.md

 **Spatial and Temporal Resolution**:

-*Primate Proportions:* 1km/year.
+*Primate Proportions:* km^2/year.

 This data is the sum of each municipalities relative area that is both agricultural and falls within a primate genus range.
 It is summed over all 9 genuses.
 For example, if a municipality was 50% agricultural land, but fell within the range of all 9 genera, its value would be 4.5.
 If a municipality was 10% agricultural land, with all of that 10% falling within the range of one genus, and then half of that (5%) falling within the range of another, its value would be 0.15.

 Filename: primateProp.csv

 *Primate Richness*: This is equal to the original resolution of the shapefiles and is not temporal.
-It is the total number of NHP species found in that municipality
+It is the total number of NHP species (of the 9 genera) found in that municipality.